 Generally, an executive must remain employed through the vesting date in order to retain the award.
-However, in case of retirement, as defined under the terms of the award, any unvested equity awards (including performance-based restricted stock units) will remain outstanding and be settled on the originally scheduled vesting date.
+However, in case of retirement, as defined under the terms of the award, any unvested equity awards (including performance-based restricted stock units and time-based restricted stock units) will remain outstanding and be settled on the originally scheduled vesting date.
 Awards also vest immediately in the event of death or disability, or upon a qualifying termination following a change in control, in which case performance-based restricted stock unit awards vest at 100%.